 When my kids are older, I feel we can have a little bit more discussion about history.
 For example, when my early elementary child was asking more questions, I decided we’d watch the BrainPop featured movie together (subscription required, but it usually is free to watch on September 11 each year).
 The movie raised even more questions.
 He could not comprehend what a terrorist is, and why or how someone would do what they did.

-Now my second child will be entering to this stage, and my older child is the one who wants to explain it to her.
+Now my youngest child will be entering this stage, and my older children are the ones who want to explain it to her.
 Yikes!

 I’m okay with building little by little each year.
 It is a tragedy that I’d rather not have to try to explain.
 But as he grows in understanding of the good that happened that day too, I feel he is reassured in our safety in the world.

-Fictionalized stories, as well as more detailed nonfiction, are more appropriate for older children who can understand bad and good in the world without become tramatized.
+Fictionalized stories, as well as more detailed nonfiction, are more appropriate for older children who can understand bad and good in the world without becoming traumatized.
 Here are some books I’ve enjoyed.
 I am excited to introduce some of these to my fifth grader this year.

 - I Survived the Attacks of September 11, 2001 by Lauren Tarshis.
 A child takes a bus downtown to visit his uncle’s firehouse, only to find himself in the midst of the chaos.